 Broadway/NY pits include Aladdin The Musical (current), Motown The Musical, Nice Work If You Can Get It, Follies, Catch Me If You Can, Radio City Christmas Spectacular, Women on the Verge, Ragtime, White Christmas, Sunday in the Park with George, Grey Gardens, Merrily We Roll Along, Damn Yankees, The Wiz, Happiness, Anyone Can Whistle, Yank!, Edward Scissorhands, See What I Wanna See, Mother Courage and Her Children, Play Without Words, and Broadway on Broadway.

 Current ensembles include Celtic Duo (ethnic flutes, harp/voice), Justin Rothberg Band, Loose Cannon, the New Jersey Saxophone Quartet (tenor), Raw Deal (original funk band), and the University of Delaware faculty jazz ensemble.
-Todd has also played with the American Symphony Orchestra, the Greater Trenton Symphony, New Jersey Symphony, Lars Halle Jazz Orchestra (lead alto), Joe Sudler's Swing Machine, and Marlon Spike (original rock band).
+Todd has also performed with the New York Philharmonic, American Symphony Orchestra, the Greater Trenton Symphony, New Jersey Symphony, Lars Halle Jazz Orchestra (lead alto), Joe Sudler's Swing Machine, Marlon Spike (original rock band), and others.